 Asked whether he remembers a specific time when he realized that he could see a career in software testing, Uroš is quick to respond.

 “Believe it or not, it was in the first month of my employment.
 I was totally overwhelmed by the opportunity and what it brings.
 I was in awe with the work itself and how it managed to have me interested and engaged.
 I don’t want it to sound like a cliché, but it truly felt like a dream job.
 I was really happy in that period, happy to go to work each and every day.”

 The years that followed have fulfilled the promise of expanding professional horizons.
-Uroš had the front row seat to watch the regional IT boom.
+Uroš had a front row seat to the regional IT boom.
 Execom was expanding as well, as did the responsibilities of a software tester.

 “My growth was closely related to the company’s growth.
 As the number of clients grew, I was exposed to a variety of business domains and work cultures.
-At some point, I was the most experienced software tester in the company, and I became a sort of a go-to-guy to make the initial testing set up on most new projects and assign the right people to the project.
-This has placed me in a position to learn a lot about communication and communication styles, handling various sorts of people on different levels, both internally and with our clients.
+At some point, I was the most experienced software tester in the company, and I became a sort of a go-to guy to do the initial testing setup on most new projects and assign the right people to the project.
+This placed me in a position to learn a lot about communication and communication styles, handling various sorts of people on different levels, both internally and with our clients.
 It was extremely useful for my current role as well.”

 Within the new professional framework, Uroš’s responsibilities have evolved to his current role of Engineering & Delivery Lead.
 Ultimately, just as he vaguely considered in his university days, he did end up in a managerial role in IT, albeit in a very roundabout way.

 While he is no longer involved with software testing in a hands-on manner, his new role keeps him just as engaged and eager to learn.